What is JMoF?

 JMoF is a kemono-focused fan convention (an event where various kinds of projects are held at the same time for several days).
 It is a place where people in Japan and all over the world who are interested in or enthusiastic about kemono can meet and interact with each other.
 The first convention was held in Hikone, Shiga prefecture, and the second and subsequent conventions have been held in Toyohashi, Aichi Prefecture.

-We expect that various cultures will mix and blend through all kinds of activities, such as art, fursuits, music, dramas, performance, and literature, and then those new encounters and joy will spread around.
-We also contribute to the local communities through charities and tie-ups with local companies, as well as providing opportunities to interact with the locals.
+We hope that various cultures will mix and blend through all kinds of activities, such as art, fursuits, music, dramas, performance, and literature, and that all of this will spread the joy of making new encounters.
+We also contribute to local communities through charities and cooperation with local businesses, as well as providing opportunities to interact with the locals.

 VR JMoF is an online convention held in a place known as VR (Virtual Reality).
-Since it was held as an event in JMoF 2020 for the first time, it has been going on VRChat.
-On a new platform for creation and communication, it aims to contribute to the development of 3DCG/ICT and related fields by providing opportunities for cultural interaction through kemono.
+Since it was held as an event in JMoF 2020 for the first time, we have continued holding it on VR platforms.
+By providing a venue for cultural exchange through kemono on VR, which is still a relatively new platform for digital creation and communication, we aim to eventually contribute to the development of the 3DCG/ICT field and its peripheral fields.